 While the ‘important’ people of the Eternal city work in the background to keep Rome the amazing city it is, the tourists visiting will continue to have these beautiful sites to visit and admire.

-Vita Italian Tours have a number of tours that visit Rome, so you will get to experience the wonder of the Eternal city, including the Trevi Fountain.
-You’ll get the opportunity to throw a coin over your shoulder, bringing you good fortune.
+Vita Italian Tours have a number of small group tours that visit Rome, so you will get to experience the wonder of the Eternal city, including the Trevi Fountain.
+You’ll get the opportunity to throw a coin over your shoulder, bringing you good fortune and if you believe the legend guarantee you will return.